 Understanding Common Sewer Issues

-When you notice slow drains or foul odors in your home, especially in regions prone to heavy rainfall or with older infrastructure, you might be facing common sewer issues that need immediate attention.
+When you notice slow drains or foul odors in your home, especially in older West-Central MN communities or areas with aging infrastructure, you might be facing common sewer issues that need immediate attention.

 In areas with clay soil, like many suburbs, tree roots can infiltrate your pipes, leading to significant clogs.
 Additionally, the buildup of debris and grease is often exacerbated by local weather patterns, causing blockages that can disrupt your plumbing.